 Gospel of Thomas, Nag Hammadi, and Gnosticism

-⇒ This unit will include both invited papers and proposed papers (applicants must submit an abstract to the unit chairs).
+⇒ This unit will include both invited papers and proposed papers.

-The Unit welcomes papers that move beyond a simplistic literary approach to our sources and aim instead at grasping the historical figure of Jesus in all its political, social and cultural complexity, investigating Jesus’ lifestyle, message, religious practices (prayer, fasting, visions, healings and exorcisms) and self-comprehension, within the context of contemporary Judaism (including John the Baptist and his disciples as well as the groups of Jesus’ followers).
-A special focus will be laid on the critical assessment of new mythicist positions denying Jesus’ existence, on methodological clarifications and on the deconstruction of the classical 4 phase paradigm articulating almost every presentation of the history of the Leben-Jesu-Forschung.
+The unit welcomes papers that move beyond a simplistic literary approach to our sources and aim instead at grasping the historical figure of Jesus in all its political, social and cultural complexity, investigating Jesus’s lifestyle, message, religious practices (prayer, fasting, visions, healings and exorcisms) and self-comprehension, within the context of contemporary Judaism (including John the Baptist and his disciples as well as the groups of Jesus’s followers).
+A special focus will be laid on the critical assessment of new mythicist positions denying Jesus’s existence, on putting into question untenable traditional ideas on the Jewish preacher, on methodological clarifications and on the deconstruction of the classical 4-phase paradigm articulating almost every presentation of the history of the Leben-Jesu-Forschung.

-⇒ Papers (20 minutes, plus 5 minute discussion) will be delivered partly on invitation, partly by application and submission of an abstract.
+⇒ Papers will be delivered partly on invitation, partly by application and submission of an abstract.